Matiko station: History

-The new underground Matiko station opened on 8 April 2017, integrated into Metro Bilbao's line 3, which is operated by Euskotren Trena.
+The new underground Matiko station opened on 8 April 2017, integrated into the Bilbao Metro's Line 3, which is operated by Euskotren Trena.

 Future

 The station will be the southern terminus of a new line connecting the city centre with the Bilbao Airport.
 The new line will use the existing tunnel through Mount Artxanda and will be operated by Euskotren Trena.
-Studies are underway for Metro Bilbao's line 4, which is planned to also begin at Matiko station and will connect with Bilbao's southern neighbourhoods in the Errekalde district.
+Studies are underway for the Bilbao Metro's Line 4, which is planned to also begin at Matiko station and will connect with Bilbao's southern neighbourhoods in the Errekalde district.

 Station layout

 Matiko is a partially underground station, built on the site of a former railway trench in the district of Uribarri in Bilbao.